bsuh/node_xslt/README.md

 **source**

-    In the root directory, run `node-waf configure build` to generate ./build/default/node_xslt.node
+    In the root directory, run `node-gyp rebuild` to generate ./build/Release/node_xslt.node